Age and health concerns about Joe Biden: Post-presidency (2025–present)

-On September 18, 2025, Pennsylvania Governor Josh Shapiro said former Vice President Kamala Harris will "have to answer" for why she did not speak out publicly about former President Joe Biden's ability to serve during his term.
-Shapiro also said regarding Biden, "And I was very vocal with him, privately, and extremely vocal with his staff about my concerns about his fitness to be able to run for another term.
-I was direct with them.
-I told them my concerns."

-On September 23, 2025, Kamala Harris published a book entitled 107 Days, detailing her short presidential campaign.
+On September 18, 2025, Pennsylvania Governor Josh Shapiro said former Vice President Kamala Harris would "have to answer" for why she did not speak out publicly about Biden's ability to serve during his term.
+Regarding Biden, Shapiro also said: "I was very vocal with him, privately, and extremely vocal with his staff about my concerns about his fitness to be able to run for another term".
+Kamala Harris published a book entitled 107 Days, detailing her short presidential campaign.
 In the book, Harris called Biden's decision to run for reelection "reckless" and admitted that she knew that he was mentally and physically declining.
 She said she regretted supporting his reelection bid and that Biden's staff sidelined her, but said that it was Biden and his wife's decision for him to run again.